psyker-team/mist-v2/README.md

 ## License

 This project is licensed under the Apache-2.0 license.
 Additionally, we forbid any unauthorized commercial use.
+Mist series will be permanently free and open-sourced.
+Currently, we do not cooperate with any person or organization for commercial purpose.

 ## Citation